 So you’ve decided it’s time you did some exercise.
 But…where do you begin?

 If you haven’t exercised much before, or it’s been awhile, it can be daunting to know how to start.
 We’ve put together this guide to getting active, to help you develop a healthier, happier lifestyle.

 1. How much exercise should you actually be doing?

 First things first, how much exercise do you really need to be doing?
 Just like diet and nutrition advice, there are a lot of fitness programs out there claiming to be the ‘one and only’ exercise you need to do to be healthy and fit.
 Some require 10 minutes a day, others are strict 2 hours per day regimes.
 So how much exercise should you actually be aiming for?

-According to the Australian Physical Activity and Sedentary Behaviour Guidelines, adults aged 18-64 should try to be active for at least half an hour on most days, if not every day of the week.
+According to the Australian Physical Activity and Sedentary Behaviour Guidelines, adults aged 18-64 should try to be active for at least half an hour on most, preferably all, days of the week.

 Ideally, an adult should either do between 2 ½ hours and 5 hours of moderate intensity activity each week, 1 ¼ hours to 2 ½ hours of vigorous intensity each week, or a combination of the two.